google/alligator2/README.md

 # Alligator

 This tool is a Python solution to showcase an integration between the Google My Business API and the Natural Language Processing API.
+It downloads all the reviews for a Google My Business account and processes each review's content with the Natural Language Processing API to generate a sentiment score for analysis.

 ## Client Library Installation